misiektoja/instagram_monitor/docs/usage.md

 <a id="reducing-jitter-log-noise"></a>
 ## Reducing Jitter Log Noise

-When **Jitter Mode** (or debug/verbose output) is enabled, the HTTP back-off wrapper prints a `WRAP-REQ` / `WRAP-SEND` line for every request, which can be overwhelming.
-Set `SKIP_WRAP_MESSAGES` to `True` to suppress those per-request lines while keeping the rest of the jitter behavior:
+When **Jitter Mode** (or debug/verbose output) is enabled, the Instagram HTTP backoff wrapper prints a `WRAP-REQ` line for each delayed request.
+Set `SKIP_WRAP_MESSAGES` to `True` to suppress those lines while keeping the rest of the jitter behavior:

 ```ini
 SKIP_WRAP_MESSAGES = True